 The programs funded through CCC are administered primarily by the Farm Service Agency (FSA) and the Foreign Agricultural Service (FAS).
 CCC helps maintain balanced and adequate supplies of agricultural commodities and aids in their orderly distribution.
 Further, the Federal Agriculture Improvement and Reform Act of 1996 expanded the use of CCC funding to support conservation programs and made conservation one of CCC's core missions.
+The conservation programs are primarily administrated by the Natural Resource Conservation Service (NRCS).
 CCC has authority to have outstanding borrowing of up to \$30 billion at any one time to carry out its non-credit reform mission.
 Net losses from its operations are subsequently reimbursed consistent with Congressional action.